shaefner-usgs/easy-web-forms/README.md

 * **file**

-  The default message option is set to 'Please choose a file (.jpg or .png)'.
-Set the accept option to allow other file types.
-If the path option is set, the file will be uploaded to the given directory and the full path to the image will be stored in the database.
-If necessary, you can  manually process uploaded files in the calling PHP script **after** rendering the form:
+  The default 'message' option is set to 'Please choose a file (.jpg or .png)'.
+Set the 'accept' option to allow other file types.
+If the 'path' option is set, the file will be uploaded to the given directory and the full path to the image will be stored in the database.
+Files are renamed using a timestamp to ensure they're unique.
+If necessary, you can further process uploaded files in the calling PHP script **after** rendering the form:

   ```php
   $form->render();